mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

      && ...
 \end{eqnarray*}$$

 It appears that this expansion will continue forever and never terminate.
 But we can build a termination condition into the function $$f$$ so that it stops expanding.
 Let's see how that would work with the sqrt example.
-Our $$f$$ would look like this:
+Our $$f$$ could look like this in JavaScript:

 ~~~ javascript
 function step (callback) {